 Eating low-fat foods put you at risk of vitamin deficiencies.
 Low fat foods mean low vitamin D, low vitamin E, low vitamin K, low vitamin A, and low CoQ10.
 Welcome to malnutrition.
 Vitamin D is necessary for immune system and bones.
 Vitamin E guards blood fluidity.
 Vitamin K is necessary for plaque-free arteries.
 Vitamin A deficiency leads to poor vision and dry skin.
 CoQ10 is a known factor in regulating blood pressure and preventing congestive heart failure.

-Yes, low fat diets cause vitamin deficiencies: article 1, article 2
+Yes, low fat diets cause vitamin deficiencies.

 6. Low fat may be worse than high fat